-From S. Kim on September 2nd, 2009 in Landscaping
+From Dean Dowd on September 02, 2009 in Landscaping

 - Upkeep matters: So, keep up your lawn.
 Mow the grass, edge the sidewalks and flower beds, and prune and renew plants.
 Spreading new mulch or pine straw freshens up the landscape.
 Replacing broken bricks and other rundown plant borders make the grounds look neater.